Helmuth von Pannwitz: World War II

 On active service again in World War II, Pannwitz was awarded "bars" to his previous decorations and in September 1941 was awarded the Knight's Cross of the Iron Cross.
 He received the Oak Leaves as an Oberst (colonel) a year later for successful military leadership, when he was in command of a battle group covering the southern flank in the battle of Stalingrad.
+In late November 1941, during the arrival of fresh troops of the 6th Panzer Division by train at Kotelnikovo, hidden Soviet artillery began shelling the railway station.
+Pannwitz happened to be at a tank repair workshop on the edge of the town.
+Realising the danger, he co-opted the maintenance crews as drivers and gunners, and with six battle-worthy panzers attacked the Soviet batteries from the rear.
+The Soviet guns were destroyed with many casualties, with no losses to the German makeshift tank platoon who all received decorations.

-Pannwitz was instrumental in establishing a Cossack force, Cossack Cavalry Brigade, which was formed on 21 April 1943.
+Pannwitz was instrumental in establishing a Cossack force, the Cossack Cavalry Brigade, which was formed on 21 April 1943 and soon merged into 1st Cossack Cavalry Division under his command.
 The unit conducted anti-partisan operations in Ukraine and Belarus, and was then moved to fight against Yugoslav partisans.
 During punitive operations in Serbia and Croatia, the Cossack regiments under Pannwitz's command committed a number of atrocities against the civilian population including several mass rapes and routine summary executions.
 Even for von Pannwitz these atrocities exceeded what he perceived as normal.
 Moreover, in his eyes they threatened discipline and military success.
 Therefore he issued an order dated 20 October 1943, according to which crimes of that kind would result in the death penalty.

-At the award ceremony in Berlin, when Pannwitz received the "Oak Leaves" for his Knight's Cross on 15 January 1943, he told Hitler that the official Nazi policies which caused Slavs to be regarded as subhumans (Untermenschen) for strategical reasons were totally wrong.
+At the ceremony in Berlin in which Pannwitz received the "Oak Leaves" for his Knight's Cross on 15 January 1943, he told Hitler that the official Nazi policies which caused Slavs to be regarded as subhumans (Untermenschen) for strategic reasons were totally wrong.

-During the summer of 1944 the two brigades were upgraded to become the 1st Cossack Division and 2nd Cossack Cavalry Division.
+During the summer of 1944, the two brigades were upgraded to become the 1st Cossack Division and 2nd Cossack Cavalry Division.
 On 25 February 1945 these divisions were combined to become XV SS Cossack Cavalry Corps.

-Because of the respect he showed for his troops and his tendency to attend Russian Orthodox services with them, Pannwitz was very popular with his Cossack troops.
+Due to the respect he showed for his troops and his tendency to attend Russian Orthodox services with them, Pannwitz was very popular with his Cossack troops.
 Before the end of the war, he was elected Feldataman (German rendering of Supreme Ataman, the highest rank in the Cossack hierarchy and one that was traditionally reserved for the Tsar alone).